hannobraun/notebooks/documentation/build-process.md

 The goal is to place the mull so that is is centered on top of the spine, along both axes.

+4. Put text block into the book press.

+It should stick out far enough, so the mull can be glued on.

-4. Apply glue to the spine of the text block, where the mull will go.
+5. Apply glue to the spine of the text block, where the mull will go.
-5. Place bookmark ribbon on the spine, coming from a shorter edge.
+6. Place bookmark ribbon on the spine, coming from a shorter edge.

 ~10mm of the bookmark ribbon should stick into the glued area.

-6. Use the brush to press the bookmark ribbon into the glue.
+7. Use the brush to press the bookmark ribbon into the glue.
-7. Place the mull on the spine, so it is centered along both axes.
+8. Place the mull on the spine, so it is centered along both axes.
-8. Apply glue to the mull, where it touches the spine.
+9. Apply glue to the mull, where it touches the spine.

 Use the brush to push the mull onto the spine, so there are no creases.

-9. Glue one flap of the mull onto the respective end page.
+10. Glue one flap of the mull onto the respective end page.

 Again, use the brush to prevent creases in the mull.

-10. Repeat with the other flap.
+11. Repeat with the other flap.
-11. Keep applying glue, until the mesh structure is almost not visible any more.
+12. Keep applying glue, until the mesh structure is almost not visible any more.
-12. Let it dry for 30 minutes.
+13. Let it dry for 30 minutes.

 ## Add the cover